Ultracold Mechanical Quantum Sensor for Tests of New Physics: Measured Populations

-To the best of our knowledge, these excited-state populations are the lowest ever reported for any quantum system operating in MHz or GHz range.
-This is relevant for quantum information processing tasks, as it allow us to prepare the mechanical resonator in its ground state with $>$ 99.99 \% fidelity, one of the core prerequisites for quantum computing and simulations, long-lived quantum memories, or quantum sensors.
+To the best of our knowledge, these excited-state populations are the lowest ever reported for any quantum system operating in the MHz or GHz range.
+This is relevant for quantum information processing tasks, as discussed in the End Matter.